igor-elovikov/sd-sex/README.md

 _(custom libraries will be supported in release version)_

-Also any function graph in your current package also imported automatically.
+Also any function graph in your current package imported automatically.
 So if you have a function graph `My_Function` in your package you can use it everywhere inside this package

 ![Function Example](https://github.com/igor-elovikov/sd-sex/blob/master/img/import_func.png)